 This work advances previous studies by Sun and colleagues which focus on different aspects of graphene and SiC for conversion of solar energy into chemical fuels.
 For example, the lab developed a key method to grow graphene with different thicknesses on cubic silicon carbide in a controlled manner.

 Sun’s lab is currently focused on further studies of semiconductors graphene and SiC for conversion of solar energy into fuels.
 The research involves use of 3C-SiC and graphene for hydrogen (H2) generation via solar-driven water splitting.
-The research is supported by the Swedish Research Council, FORMAS, and the Swedish Foundation for International Cooperation in Research and Higher Education.
+The project is supported by the Swedish Research Council, FORMAS, and the Swedish Foundation for International Cooperation in Research and Higher Education.